Cooperative Sheaf Neural Networks: Proofs

-Moreover, as a consequence of \cref{eq:composition}, our model has the ability to reach longer distances: \begin{proposition} In each layer $t$, the features of a node can be affected by features of nodes up to $2t$-hop neighbors. \end{proposition} \begin{proof} Let $t = 1$, and fix a node $i$.
-Then we are essentially just using the composition described in \cref{eq:composition} (up to normalization and learnable weights).
+\begin{proof} Let $t = 1$, and fix a node $i$.
+Then we are essentially just using the composition described in \Cref{eq:composition} (up to normalization and learnable weights).
 In the equation we have a sum running over all neighbors $j$ of $i$ and another sum running over all neighbors $u$ of each $j$.
 So $u$ can be a $2$-hop neighbor of $i$ and we have that $i$ was updated with information from up to $2$-hop neighbors.
 Similarly, the node $u$ is updated by up to $2$-hop neighbors.
 Therefore, in the second layer $t=2$, $i$ was updated with information from up to $4$-hop neighbors.

 If $t = n$, assume by induction that each node $i$ receives information from it $2n$-hop neighbors.
 In the next layer $n+1$, $i$ will be updated by its $n$-update of its $2$-hop neighbors.
 Let $j$ be a node in the $2$-hop neighborhood of $i$.
-By the inductive hypothesis, $j$ receives information from its $2n$-hop neighbors, whose distance to $i$ is up to $2n + 2 = 2(n+1)$, concluding the proof by induction. \end{proof} \cref{prop:2t-hop} shows that CSNN can reach longer distances: in most GNNs if $t$ is the distance between two nodes $i$ and $j$, then they can only communicate after $t$ layers.
-CSNN enables communication between these nodes after $\lceil t/2 \rceil$ layers.
-Moreover, the following result shows that CSNNs with $t$ layers are capable of making $i$ and $j$ communicate while ignoring all the other nodes on a path from $i$ to $j$, as proved in the next result.
+By the inductive hypothesis, $j$ receives information from its $2n$-hop neighbors, whose distance to $i$ is up to $2n + 2 = 2(n+1)$, concluding the proof by induction. \end{proof}

-\begin{proposition} Let $i$ and $j$ be nodes at a distance $t$.
-In CSNN, $i$ can learn to ignore all the $t-1$ nodes in the shortest path from $i$ to $j$ while receiving the information from $j$ in the $t$-layer.
-Moreover, if we choose a path with $n > t-1$ nodes between $i$ and $j$, then $i$ receives the information from $j$ in the $(n+1)$-layer. \end{proposition} \begin{proof}